 On Model Mayhem, you can create a detailed casting call with your mood board, concept, look desired, location, and compensation (either paid or trade).
 From there, you just wait for the right model to apply!
 You can also create an availability notice for collaborations.
 The people responding to those offers might be creatives with less experience, but you might also find gems willing to donate their time to create some amazing shots with you.
 It is definitely worth exploring.

-If you are established in your photography style, you can also contact a modeling agency and ask for models to test with you for free.
+If you are established in your photography style, you can also contact a modelling agency and ask for models to test with you for free.
 If the agent thinks that your pictures can help develop the model’s portfolio, they will negotiate with you.
 If you hire an established model, though, be aware that their agency will take a percentage of their rates, making them less affordable.

 This is where a studio is extremely helpful.
 Not surprisingly, models are less than enthusiastic to go to your garage and an unknown apartment for a photoshoot.
 You will boost your chances to finding models suited for your project if you can make them feel comfortable and excited to be working with you, and that’s where a professional photo studio might make things easier.